 Hadassah-Hebrew University Medical Center

-RNP is an author of several references cited in this monograph.
+RNP declares that he has no competing interests.
+RNP is an author of several references cited in this topic.

 Institute for Medical Microbiology and Hygiene

 EJ declares that he has no competing interests.

 LC declares that she has no competing interests.